Innovation-Pioneers/website/src/dictionary/products/en/liquid-organic-descaler-4-pieces.md

       steam mops, fabric steamers etc. Always check the manufacturer’s instructions before descaling to ensure your appliances can be descaled.
       Never pour more than 100ml of solution into the appliance for a descale unless specified.
-Ecozone is not responsible for damage to appliances caused by misuse of this product.
+Lag6a is not responsible for damage to appliances caused by misuse of this product.
   - type: slide
     title: Caution
     text: Always keep a close eye on kettles when being descaled.
 Never touch hot